atreyeem99/ORCA-keywords/README.md

 - `quanta 1` final vibrational state for the fundamental band corresponding to mode 1
 - `NRRPPoints CAR 0.8 2000` number of points for simulation of rR profiles
 - `Fit true` Global flag to turn on the fit
+- `AbsFit true` Flag to include absorption into the fit